Why Black Americans Face Higher Stroke Risks

 For example:

-Many Black individuals often face financial barriers or reside in neighborhoods where doctors’ offices and clinics are scarce.
-This makes it challenging to schedule regular checkups, receive timely medical attention, or stay on top of ongoing issues that require consistent monitoring.
+Many Black people often face financial barriers or live in areas where doctors’ offices and clinics remain scarce.
+This reality makes scheduling regular checkups, getting timely medical evaluation, or keeping track of ongoing concerns that need steady monitoring far more difficult for them.

 Food Deserts: In many Black neighborhoods, access to fresh, quality food is limited, leading to diets high in salt, sugar, and harmful fats.